 The Perfect Chicken Salad

-- 2 cups cans Chicken or 2-1/2 shredded chicken, drained
+- 2 cans Shredded Chicken or 2-1/2 cups shredded chicken (drain water from cans)

 - 1/2 cup Paleo Lime Mayo plus more, just in case

-- 1 Sweet Apple we love Gala, peeled, if you want, chopped
+- 1 Sweet Apple we love Gala, chopped

 - 2-3 Dill Pickle Spears chopped